 A coaching veteran of 30 years, FBU Quarterbacks Coach Gerald Carr has worked as an offensive coordinator for all but one team he has coached.

-He returned to the college game in 1999 at Wake Forest, which was followed by stops at Indiana (2001), Kentucky (2002), Baylor (2003-05), and Buffalo (2006-07).
-His campaign in Indiana resulted in one of the most memorable individual seasons in college football history.
+His 2001 campaign in Indiana resulted in one of the most memorable individual seasons in college football history.
 As passing game coordinator, IU quarterback Antwaan Randle El earned first-team All-America honors, Big Ten Most Valuable Player, and finished sixth in Heisman Trophy voting in 2001.
 Randle El became the first player in NCAA history to have 40 rushing touchdowns and 40 passing scores in a career and also the only player in NCAA history to pass for more than 6,000 yards and rush for more than 3,000 yards in a career.
-Randle El, who left IU with the most rushing yards ever by a quarterback, ranks fifth all-time in total offense with 11,364 yards and was a second-round selection of the NFL's Pittsburgh Steelers.

 Coach Carr has worked at nearly every level of his profession, including stints on both the high school and collegiate levels, as well as the National Football League.